curious-odd-man/RgxGen/README.md

 \S - anything, but space, tab or newline
 \w - any word character.
 Equivalent to [a-zA-Z0-9_]
 \W - anything but a word character.
+Equivalent to [^a-zA-Z0-9_]
+\xXX and \x{XXXX} - hexadecimal value of unicode characters 2 or 4 digits
-Equivalent to [^a-zA-Z0-9_] {2} and {1,2} - repeatitions.
+{2} and {1,2} - repeatitions.
 Use {n,} to repeat at least n times.
 [...] - single character from ones that are inside brackets. [a-zA-Z] (dash) also supported [^...] - single character except the ones in brackets. [^a] - any symbol except 'a'